codess-aus/Code-Without-Barriers/docs/copilot-teacher.md

 # 👩‍🏫 Copilot as a Teacher

-Welcome to the classroom of code—with cupcakes! 🧁
+Welcome to the classroom of Code without Barriers   🧑‍💻🔥

 👩In this section, we’ll explore how GitHub Copilot can be your **coding teacher**, helping you learn new concepts, understand syntax, and build confidence in your skills.

 ---

-## 🍰 What does it mean for Copilot to be a teacher?
+## 💻 What does it mean for Copilot to be a teacher? 🧑‍🔬

 Think of Copilot like a friendly tutor who:
 - Explains things when you ask